preprocessed-connectomes-project/quality-assessment-protocol/qap_documentation.md

 Note that these are complete lists- obviously, not all intermediary files are required if you choose to provide them.
 For example, if you provide the skull-stripped *anatomical_brain*, then *anatomical_reorient* would not be necessary, and the pipeline will skip all steps before skull-stripping.
 Alternatively, if you do not have the *functional_brain_mask* for either of the functional pipelines, providing the *func_motion_correct* file will allow the pipeline to create it for you.
 Having none of these will simply cause the pipeline to take in the original *functional_scan* and produce all of these files on its own.

-## Installing the QAP Package

-*** IN PROGRESS ***
-*** this may change with either a script that does this for the user, or having the distutils part of the package find some of the packages for you ***

-[prerequisites- Nipype, certain version of C3D, FSL, AFNI, Python-nitime]

-C3D

-Python-nitime

-> apt-get install python-nitime

-Once the pre-requisites have been satisfied, you can go ahead and install the QAP package itself.
-Enter the QAP project directory and run:

-> python setup.py install

 ## Running the QAP Pipelines

 There is a launch script for each of these measures, with each one featuring a similar interface.
 The Python-friendly YAML file format is used for the input subject list and pipeline configuration files.
 You can use these scripts from the command line, from within iPython, or with AWS Cloud instances.
 After installing the QAP software package, these scripts can be run from any directory: